R2-D2 FAQ´s

 - A simple voltmeter with a circuit tester

 - Don´t use this a simple shopping list.
+If

-for a model ship or something similiar.
+ship or something similiar.

 - "How many hours did you need to